Create your first LDP server

 Prerequisites

-You need to have NodeJS installed on your computer (use NodeJS version 12).
+You need to have NodeJS installed on your computer (use NodeJS version 14).

-You also need docker and docker-compose installed on your machine.
+You also need Docker and Docker-compose installed on your machine.

-Moleculer is a back-end framework that facilitates the development of microservices that run by messages (and on different servers).
+Moleculer is a framework that facilitates the development of microservices that run by messages (and on different servers).
 It uses Node.js.

 First, you need to install the moleculer-cli tool globally.
 To do so, open a terminal and runs the following command:

-Then, initialize a new project based on a semapps template with this command:
+Then, initialize a new project based on a SemApps template with this command:

 Choose yes

-to all questions
+to all questions except the one about WebACL authorizations:

 You can now go to the newly-created directory: